 Our Pacific Biosecurity initiative began in 2013, when we saw an increasing need for invasive ant management in the Pacific.
 Our work has evolved over time and and our primary focus now is on preventing the arrival, establishment and spread of invasive species, that is, biosecurity.

-Pacific Biosecurity team members have been working on the research and management of invasive ants in the Pacific for more than 20 years.
+Pacific Biosecurity team members have been working on biosecurity and the research and management of invasive ants in the Pacific for more than 20 years.